MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/about-intelligent-edge.md

 - All users that do not have ‘SUPER’ permissions will be automatically reassigned to the intelligent cloud user group.
 This will limit them to read-only access within the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] tenant.
 See more below.
 - If your data source is [!INCLUDE[prodshort](../developer/includes/prodshort.md)] (on-premises), several stored procedures will be added to the SQL server you define.
 These stored procedures are required to replicate data from your SQL server to the Azure SQL server associated with your [!INCLUDE[prodshort](../developer/includes/prodshort.md)] tenant.
 - In the current version of [!INCLUDE[prodshort](../developer/includes/prodshort.md)], the amount of data that can be replicated for any tenant is limited to 150GB.
 If your database is larger than 150GB, try reducing the number of companies you are replicating data for.
 This can done using the company selection within the Wizard.
 Additional options for databases exceeding 150GB will be available in future updates.
-- Before setting up your intelligent cloud environment, ensure that at least 1 user in the system that has ‘SUPER’ permissions.
+- Before setting up your intelligent cloud environment, ensure that at least one user in the system that has ‘SUPER’ permissions.
 This is the only user that will be allowed to make changes in the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] tenant.
 - Configuring the intelligent cloud environment will have no impact on any users or data in your on-premises solution.

 To begin configuring your intelligent cloud environment, navigate to the assisted setup page and launch the **Intelligent Cloud Set Up** assisted setup guide.
 If you are using [!INCLUDE[prodshort](../developer/includes/prodshort.md)] (on-premises) you may also launch the wizard from your on-premises solution.
 You will automatically be redirected to your [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online tenant to continue the configuration process.